Affirm01/Affirm01/README.md

 My name is Ethan Smith, I am currently a student at Clemson University majoring in Computer Science with a minor in Japanese Studies.

-- 🔭 I’m currently working on [Spell-Checking Using a Hash Table](https://github.com/Affirm01/Spell-Checker-Using-a-Hash-Table)
+- 🔭 I’m currently working on private school labs
-- 🌱 I’m currently learning data structures and algorithms in C++
+- 🌱 I’m currently learning Java, Computer Orgs, and GitHub collaboration.
 - 👯 I’m looking to collaborate with companies or small businesses for part-time work or full-time over the summer internships.
 - 📫 How to reach me: guitaraccess01@gmail.com
 - ✨ Favorite Programming Language: C++